Wattpad/data-coding-interview/README.md

 Your coding interview question will be based on one of the subfolders under the [src](src/) directory.

-The email you received regarding the technical assessment interview should have included which subfolder you should review.
+The email you received regarding the technical assessment interview should have included which subfolder you have been assigned to.
 Go to this subfolder and familiarize yourself with the source code.
+It is not necessary to review the any of the other `src` subfolders.

 The detailed requirements of what will be asked of you will be provided during your interview.